Schema as Code: HCL Syntax

 tables or views.

-Views are currently available only to Atlas Pro users.
+Views are available only to Atlas Pro users.
 To use this feature, run:

 atlas login